There are currently 20 UNESCO World Heritage Sites in Australia as of 2019. This includes 4 cultural sites, 12 natural sites, and 4 mixed sites.

 These sites were built for by the British government to aid in the transport of prisoners from England to Australia.
 The First Fleet was sent to Sydney in 1788 and this went on for the next 80 years.
 Aside from exemplifying the large-scale transport of prisoners, this was also evidence of Britain’s colonial powers through the use of convicts.
-Even before this site was added to UNESCO World Heritage Sites list, the Australian Convict Sites were already recognized as a National Heritage Site in Australia.
+Even before this site was added to the UNESCO World Heritage Sites list, the Australian Convict Sites were already recognized as a National Heritage Site in Australia.

 This UNESCO Site listing is unique because it refers to separate areas in Australia wherein fossils were recovered.
 These fossils were believed to have originated during the Cainozoic era.
 One site is located in Riversleigh in Queensland and the other one is located in Naracoorte in South Australia.
 Aside from being the site of fossil excavation, these sites were also considered of natural importance in Australia as being home to extinct marsupials.

 Known as the largest sand island in the world, Fraser Island is a UNESCO World Heritage Site in Queensland known for its natural beauty.
 It was added to the list in 1992.
 The sand that formed the island was believed to be a result of natural formation over the past 750,000 years.
 Mycorrhizal fungi are also found in the sand on Fraser Island.
 This type of fungi enables the rainforest to grow in the sand.

 This is another natural site recognized by UNESCO as a World Heritage Site in Australia.
 Specifically, this site was recognized for its importance to the conservation and geological features in the region.
 There are a number of protected areas within the Gondwana Rainforests.
 Meanwhile, it is also the largest subtropical rainforest in the world.
 About 200 threatened or rare flora and fauna species call it home.

 Great Barrier Reef (1981)